Liza del Mundo: Career

 She worked for the Disney Channel as a voice host, notably in Toon Town Kids, and has been featured in several television commercials.
-Among her notable voices are Wendy in Danger Rangers, Polaris in Wolverine and the X-Men, Hay Lin in W.I.T.C.H and Laura, Andy's mother, on Maya & Miguel.
-She also portrayed as the titular role Imelda Marcos in Imelda: A New Musical.
+Among her notable voices are Hay Lin in W.I.T.C.H, Natasha in Tutenstein, Wendy in Danger Rangers, Polaris in Wolverine and the X-Men, and Laura, Andy's mother, on Maya & Miguel.
+She also portrayed as the title role Imelda Marcos in Imelda: A New Musical.

+Personal life

+Her daughter, Vivian Vencer, is also a voice actress.